-For food processors, restaurant managers or store owners, an infestation of stored product pests can mean recall, consumer complaints, audit failure, brand damage and loss of product.
+For food processors, restaurant managers, or store owners, an infestation of stored product pests can mean a recall, consumer complaints, audit failure, brand damage, and loss of products.

 No matter the size or severity of an infestation, a pest problem is not a situation to be taken lightly.

 Stored product pests, also referred to as pantry pests, are insects that tend to gather around food often stored in pantries and cabinets—these foods might include flour, dry cereals, spices, candies, and chocolate.
 Stored product or pantry pests include several beetles, moths and a mite that can infest whole grains or processed foods.

 The most common stored product pests are the red and confused flour beetle, sawtoothed and merchant grain beetle, and Indian meal moth.